Harlow Robinson – Co-Founder, Executive Director

 Van has worked for the Alaska Sports Hall of Fame since 2009, providing daily coverage of Alaska athletes all over the world.
-He has covered Alaska sports for 30 years and in 2021 was inducted into the Alaska Association of Basketball Coaches Hall of Fame.
+He has covered Alaska sports for 30 years and in 2022 was inducted into the Alaska Association of Basketball Coaches Hall of Fame.
 Van turned pro straight out of East High in 1990, signing with the Monroe Journal in North Carolina.
-He returned to Alaska to work for the Anchorage Times and later the Anchorage Daily News, where he spent 15 years and served as Sports Editor.
-Email him at firstname.lastname@example.org or find him on Twitter @AKsportshall.
+He returned to Alaska to work for the Anchorage Times and later the Anchorage Daily News, where he spent 15 years and progressed from clerk to Sports Editor.
+Email him at email@example.com or find him on Twitter @AKsportshall.

 Doyle Woody – Reporter

 Doyle covered Alaska sports for 34 years as a reporter/columnist for the Anchorage Daily News.
 The Bartlett High grad was the ADN’s principal hockey writer and is the only multiple-time winner of the ECHL’s Most Outstanding Media Award, which he won four times.
 He is a nine-time finisher of the Crow Pass Crossing backcountry marathon and two-time finisher of Mount Marathon.
 Find him on Twitter @JaromirBlagr